We Know Storage

 Larger items like rakes, brooms, shovels, and garden tools also clutter many garages.
 There are wall hangers and free-standing racks that can keep all your hand tools at hand but out of the way.

 The bathroom is an important room any home, and most of them serve a number of different purposes beyond just housing a toilet.
-Sinks, tubs, and showers all require soaps, shampoos, shavers, and scrub brushes to server their purposes.
+Sinks, tubs, and showers all require soaps, shampoos, shavers, and scrub brushes to serve their purposes.
 And all of that stuff has to be kept somewhere that will not impede their use.

 Bathrooms often double as the home for cleaning supplies, which means that most will benefit from under-cabinet storage solutions.
 Some also do duty as the laundry room, so that calls for an entirely different set of storage needs.